gappeah/YouTube-To-Audio/README.md

 # YouTube-To-Audio
-This Python script allows you to download audio from YouTube videos and convert them to MP3 format in 320 kbps.
+A subset of the [YouTube Downloader Script](https://github.com/gappeah/YouTube-Downloader-Pro) This Python script allows you to download audio from YouTube videos and convert them to MP3 format in 320 kbps.

 **Features:**